ietf-teep/architecture/draft-ietf-teep-architecture.md

 through which to offer their TA(s), and communicates the TA(s) to the TAM.
-In this document, we use the term "TA developer" to refer to the entity that selects a TAM and publishes a signed TA to it, independent of whether the publishing entity is the TA software author or the signer or both.
+In this document, we use the term "TA developer" to refer to the entity that selects a TAM and publishes a signed TA to it, independent of whether the publishing entity is the TA developer or the signer or both.

 The TA developer chooses TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of devices, or device